writercoder/ownmylinks/README.md

+# Own my links

+Own my links will be a bookmark storing, link sharing and url shortening application.

+End users will install it into their personal AWS account.

 # Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.
+This project uses TypeScript development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.